sehHeiden/poll_election_bavaria_2023/readme.md

 The frequency based version favoured the `FW` strongly above their election result by about 30 percentage points.
 After removing all mentions in the period of the Aiwanger affair, this effect could be greatly reduced.
 We still strongly favour the `FW`, 14 to 20 percentage points above their potential.
 This might be due to the strongly local factor in the party.
 We assume it is less overshadowed by national politics as other parties.

-When we compare the error of the predicted election result to the election result, get an average error of five to nine percentage points per party.
-The best predictions is made by German estimates between Sep.
+When we compare the error of the predicted election result to the election result, get an average error of four to nine percentage points per party.
+The best predictions is made by most positive post by Bavarian authors estimates between Sep.
 17th  and Oct.
-7th. for the highest sentiment per user with an average error of 5.5 percentage points and the estimates of Bavaria in the time between Sep.
-17th  and Oct.
-7th. with an average 6 percentage points.
+7th.
+For the highest sentiment per user with an average error of 4.4 percentage points.
+This is done to emulate the voting intent.
+We assume, that the voting intent can be better emulated, when we filter out below average sentiment.

-On average removing the time period of the affair reduces the average error from 8 to 6 percentage points.
-The variance between the predictions from the Bavarian posts, compared to other German posts is about 0.83 percentage points.
-But there is no clear benefit of selecting Bavarian posts only.
-As there predictions is sometimes worse.
-In the end, the frequency based approach favour parties with higher post frequencies `CSU` and `FW`.
+On average removing the time period of the affair reduces the average error from 9 to 5 percentage points.
+Comparing the posts by Bavarian to other German authors, we only slightly decrease the error.
+In the end, the frequency based approach favour parties with higher post frequencies `FW`.

 Considering the sentiment based method we can see, that the weekly sentiment for the parties `CSU`, `FW` and `AFD` are very similar in the region above 0.25 to 0.35.
 This is also true for the other parties as `SPD`.
 The sentiment for the `Buendis 90 / Gruene` is 0.1 higher.
 Filtering by the most positive mentioned party per author, did not lead to better results.
 We assume, that while not all parties are mentioned per user, the true vote intent is still partially hidden, as we might select a neutral post, or the least negative mentioned party instead.